Ludwig Hahn: Trials and convictions

 Hahn's identity was uncovered by journalists in 1960.
 Following an inquiry by the Central Office of the State Justice Administrations for the Investigation of National Socialist Crimes, Hahn was arrested by the West German federal police for his suspected involvement in the destruction of the Warsaw Ghetto.
-He was held by West German investigators for a year, however no charges were brought and he was released in 1961.
-Following his release Hahn took a position with the Hamburg branch of Investors Overseas Service.
+He was held by West German investigators for a year, however no charges were brought against him due to insufficient evidence and he was released in July 1961.
+Hahn was arrested a second time in December 1965 and held in pre-trial detention for two years, but was ultimately released again, owing to his poor health.
+After his release, Hahn briefly worked for the Hamburg branch of Investors Overseas Service.
 He retired in 1967.

-He was again arrested by West German police in 1965 and again in 1966 but was only briefly held each time and never charged with any crime.
 It was not until May 1972 that Hahn was successfully charged with war crimes by the Higher Regional Court of Hamburg.
-The now 65-year-old Hahn was found guilty in connection with wartime atrocities committed at the Pawiak prison in Warsaw.
+The now 65-year-old Hahn was found guilty in connection with wartime atrocities committed at the Pawiak prison in Warsaw, namely the execution of 100 Polish political prisoners who were shot on his orders on 21 July 1944.
 Hahn was sentenced to 12 years in prison in June 1973 but petitioned the court for an appeal of the verdict.
 After a two-year review of the trial and the evidence, Hahn's appeal was rejected by the West German judiciary and he entered prison in March 1975.

 During the appeals process, Hahn was also on trial in a different West German court; this case surrounded his alleged role in the deportation of an estimated 230,000 Jews from the Warsaw Ghetto to Treblinka.
-The proceedings opened in October 1974 and Hahn was again found guilty at trial.
-On 4 July 1975 Hahn was given a further sentence of life imprisonment.
+The proceedings opened in October 1974, and Hahn was once more found guilty.
+On 4 July 1975, he was given a further sentence of life imprisonment.
 Suffering from cancer, Hahn was granted early release from prison in September 1983.
 He died in Ammersbek on 10 November 1986.